 Whoever said wedding planning was fun… Lied.
 Wedding planning is BEYOND stressful and can make you feel like you’re losing your mind.
-Before Bridezilla comes busting out of you, let’s talk about destination weddings.
+Before Bridezilla comes busting out of you, let’s talk about how to plan a destination wedding.

-There is so much information about destination weddings – where do you even start?
+There is so much information about how to plan a destination wedding – where do you even start?
 Where’s the best place to get married?
 And when?
 Who gives the best perks?
 How the heck do you make people RSVP?
 And coordinate their travel arrangements?

 And, for the love of all things holy, how much will this cost?!

 Luckily, we’ve got those answers for you!
-Join us for a crash course webinar where we’ll chat all of this info, and more.
+Join us for a crash course webinar on how to plan a destination wedding where we’ll chat about all of this info, and more.
 Plus, we’ll let you in on some secrets – like how the average destination wedding costs 70% LESS than a wedding at home.

 Limited Space Available!